 1. The capacity of the battery bank – How to calculate your amp needs per hour?

 To determine the size of the inverter, there is a need to first discover the maximum wattage of the peak load of your house.
-To determine this, add up the wattage of all devices and appliances which functions at the same time in your home.
-While doing that, add up everything, right from devices like microwaves, cooker and lights to clocks and laptops.
+To determine this, add up the wattage of all devices and appliances which function at the same time in your home.
+While doing that, add up everything, right from devices like microwaves, cookers, and lights to clocks and laptops.
 The total sum gotten shows the size of the inverter you will need in your home.

-Also, do not forget that some devices make use of their rated power during start-up of such a device.
+Also, do not forget that some devices make use of their rated power during the start-up of such a device.
 So, while calculating, there is also a need to factor in the increase in the rate of the inverter power surge.

 If in a room, there are three 60 watts of light bulbs and one 300 watts of laptop.
 To calculate the inverter size, we have that